Synotic (Canada)This page contains information on Synotic for veterinary use.

-Dimethyl Sulfoxide: Changes in the refractive index of the lens of the eye and nuclear cataracts have been observed in animals with the oral use of DMSO and appeared to be related to high daily doses or a long duration of daily therapy.
-The lens changes were first observed in dogs receiving 5 g/kg of DMSO orally daily after nine weeks of administration.
+Changes in the refractive index of the lens of the eye and nuclear cataracts have been observed in animals with the oral use of DMSO and appeared to be related to high daily doses or a long duration of daily therapy.
+The lens changes were first observed in dogs receiving 5 g/kg of DMSO orally daily after 9 weeks of administration.
 Later studies revealed ocular effects at 4.5 mL/kg in 5-9 weeks and at 0.5-1.0 mL/kg for 19 weeks.
-These eye changes were slowly reversible, but with a definite species difference, the dog being the slowest to exhibit improvement.
+These eye changes were slowly reversible but with a definite species difference, the dog being the slowest to exhibit improvement.

 In a subsequent study conducted in dogs to determine the effects of a 90% dimethyl sulfoxide solution applied topically at a total daily dose of 20-60 mL for 21 consecutive days, no clinically meaningful ophthalmological effects were noted.
 No significant variations were observed in hematologic values or in other blood measurements including glucose, BUN, SGOT and plasma electrophoresis.